WillGolden80742/nodeWPP/README.md

         });
         ```

-    *   **Verify Path:** Ensure that the path is 100% correct.
-An incorrect path will prevent WhatsApp Web.js from functioning properly.
+    *   **Path Verification:**  Ensure the path points to the Chrome executable on your system.
+An incorrect path will prevent the application from working.

 4.  **Start the Application:**